 I had briefly noted how this was an important shot to Kubrick.
-He had spent time setting it up in the first part of Dick's drive to the Overlook, creating a similar visage in his car, that sometimes seemed like a back seat passenger in the car rather than his reflection in the rear view mirror.
+He had spent time setting it up in the first part of Dick's drive to the Overlook, creating a similar black silhouette to Jack's in Dick's car, that sometimes seemed like a back seat passenger in the car rather than Dick's reflection in the rear view mirror.

 This is something I had explored in some depth in my analysis of The Shining and how when Jack appears out of nowhere it is from the area where are the bulk of the photographs in the lounge.

 At first glance there's nothing to tie these images to the shot on the moonbus, from behind the seat, as they head over took at the monolith.

 Except it's one of those discreet style shots, the seat serving as a dark and overbearing cover on the right from behind which the camera peers.
 The way that scene is set up, Bill serving only Halvorsen and Heywood sandwiches, never looking beyond them both, we are intended to understand there are the two pilots up from and only three passengers to the rear: Bill, Halvorsen, and Heywood.
 But then we get to Tycho and there's the photographer who was also at Clavius.
 Seemingly the same young photographer who Kubrick had focused on kicking off the conference section, he taking shots of Heywood, Halvorsen and Bill, who had then left the room.
 And we question, how did he get over to Clavius?
 There is one moonbus.
 Certainly he would have had to come over on the moonbus.
 His would have to be the seeming fourth helmeted head briefly glimpsed over Bill's right shoulder as he returns from the front of the bus where he's observed with the two pilots.